 Creative and design-driven food and beverage ventures

 DesignBites investigates the needs and practices of experimentation and design work in food and beverage startups and SMEs amidst their internationalisation efforts.
-The launch of the project has been funded by Antti and Jenny Wihuri Foundation.
+The launch of the project in 2018 has been funded by Antti and Jenny Wihuri Foundation.
 During the first year of the research project, we’ve focused on Finnish startups food and drink ventures, tracking the development activities of 17 companies ranging from premium food and drinks with local ingredients to creating new markets and consumption patterns.
 In 2019, we’re broadening our view to different ecosystems across the world.

 Different ways of co-creating and experimenting

 Most development efforts with external stakeholders we’ve seen so far can be grouped into one of four types of efforts.
 Frequent customer test sessions are integral to particularly flavor development efforts, such as the ice creams of Kolmen Kaverin Jäätelö.
 Showrooms and test laboratories are created to both promote the brands of food and beverage ventures as well as to bring consumers and business partners closer to the product development activities.
 In addition to working with consumers directly, collaborating with bartenders or restaurants to co-create or gather feedback on their products has been utilized especially in beverage ventures.
 On the other hand, particularly in the case of new food categories products, such as cricket products, working with local smaller niche distributors such as Ruohonjuuri shop has often been an important place to introduce and test new products in the market and gather feedback from ‘early adopter’ customers.

 The food or drink itself, its packaging, brand and stories are the most frequent objects of design in food and beverage ventures.
 As one of food entrepreneur remarked: